RaghadAlshammari03/SpeachToTextWeb/README.md

 - Open index.html in a modern web browser that supports the Web Speech API.
 - Speak in Arabic, and the recognized text will be displayed and saved to the database.

-## ✨ Features

-- Continuous speech recognition in Arabic.
-- Display of recognized text on the webpage.
-- Storage of recognized text in a MySQL database.
-- User-friendly interface with modern design and animations.

 made with love by "she codes team "🤍😄
 Raghad Alshammari - sadeem alresaini - razan alothaim.